traefik/traefik/docs/content/operations/api.md

 # API

+!!! important
+    In the beta version, you can't configure middlewares (basic authentication or white listing) anymore, but as security is important, this will change before the RC version.

 Traefik exposes a number of information through an API handler, such as the configuration of all routers, services, middlewares, etc.

 As with all features of Traefik, this handler can be enabled with the [static configuration](../getting-started/configuration-overview.md#the-static-configuration).